The 100 Best Songs Of 2017 (80-61)

 "On My Mind"

-By all accounts, U.K.'s rising star Jorja Smith was already blazing a new trail in the world of R&B in early 2017.
+By all accounts, rising U.K. star Jorja Smith was already blazing a new trail in the world of R&B in early 2017.
 But just as fans were really getting to know her, she switched up.
 Not settling for praise earned by a debut project and a very visible cosign from the biggest rapper on Earth right now, the 20-year-old shows she's ready to experiment with her sound.
 "My voice makes the genre because I sound like me on all my songs — I've made my own genre: Jorja Smith," the singer told Pitchfork.
 "On My Mind," her latest single, marries the artist's heavy, soulful tone with dizzying garage production from Boy Better Know beatsmith Preditah.
 While Smith makes a veiled attempt to shake off an ex-lover, Preditah's production gives the heartbreak an uptempo jolt of energy. —Sidney Madden

 62. Weaves